ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 ## Install wperf driver

-You can install the kernel driver using supplied `wperf-devgen` installer.
+You can install the kernel driver using the supplied `wperf-devgen` installer.

 The [wperf-devgen](https://github.com/arm-developer-tools/windowsperf/blob/main/wperf-devgen/README.md) tool has been designated as the preferred installer and uninstaller for the WindowsPerf Kernel Driver in the latest release.
 This tool offers a simple process for managing the installation and removal of the driver.